mattiasw/ExifReader/README.md

 Changelog
 ---------

+-   **April 2020**:
+    -   Add functionality to create a custom build to reduce bundle size.
 -   **March 2020**:
     -   Add support for PNG images.
+    -   Add support for thumbnails in JPEGs.
     -   Major update to version 3.0.
 However, the actual change is quite small, albeit a breaking one if you use that functionality (`.value` on rational tags).
 Rational values are now kept in their original